arXiv/arxiv-docs/help/prep.md

     "Editor" information.
 -   If this is a replacement, indicate the nature of the replacement and the severity of the changes so readers will know why it was replaced.
-You may with to still include your original comments (e.g. number of pages), because the comments field is not cumulative.
+You may wish to still include your original comments (e.g. number of pages), because the comments field is not cumulative.
 -   **Do not put copyright statements in the comments, put them on the front page of the article.** Even there, do not put any copyright or